grimmlab/easyPheno/docs/source/models/rf.rst

 Subsequently, we give details on our implementation of Random Forest.
 Depending on the machine learning task that was detected (``'classification'`` or ``'regression'``), easyPheno automatically switches between both implementations.
-References for a more detailed theoretical background can be found at the end of this page, which were also used for writing this page.
+References for a more detailed theoretical background can be found at the end of this page, which were also used for writing this text.
 For our implementation, we use the machine learning framework scikit-learn, which also provides a `user guide for Random Forests <https://scikit-learn.org/stable/modules/ensemble.html#forests-of-randomized-trees>`_.

 A Random Forest is a so-called ensemble learner, which uses multiple weak learners - in this case Decision Trees - to derive a final prediction.
 Random Forests use a technique called Bootstrap aggregating, usually abbreviated with Bagging.
 With this technique, a random subsample with replacement (bootstrap samples) of the whole training data is used to construct each Decision Tree, and finally the predictions of these are aggregated.
-As a further measure to prevent overfitting, the algorithm was extended by not using all features for training each weak learner, but also a random subset.
+Beyond that, the algorithm was extended by not using all features for training each weak learner, but also a random subset.
 The goal of both techniques is to prevent overfitting, which Decision Trees tend to, by decreasing variance of the ensemble.